Transport-based initial conditions for heavy-ion collisions at finite densities: Model Description

 Here $\Delta^{\mu\nu}=g^{\mu\nu}-u^\mu u^\nu$ denotes a projection operator, $u^\mu$ the four-velocity, and $g^{\mu\nu}=\mathrm{diag}(1,-1,-1,-1)$ is the space-time metric.
 Dissipative effects are described by the bulk viscous pressure $\Pi$ and the shear stress tensor $\pi^{\mu\nu}$.
 The index $\alpha$ in Eq.~\eqref{eq:charge_cons} indicates the three different types of conserved charges: baryon number $B$, electric charge $Q$, and strangeness $S$.
 The hadron source terms on the right-hand side of Eqns.~\eqref{eq:EM_cons}-\eqref{eq:charge_cons} are smeared with the kernel $\mathcal{K}(x^\mu;x_{\rm h}^\mu)$:

 The four-position of the hadron is indicated by $x^\mu_{\rm h}$.
+Since we are dealing with hadrons, there is no pre-equilibrium color field contribution to the hydrodynamic source terms.
 In this work, we employ a covariant smearing kernel and compare its results with those from a regular Gaussian smearing kernel.
 The covariant smearing kernel in Cartesian coordinates was employed in Refs.~\cite{Oliinychenko:2015lva, Akamatsu:2018olk}:

 where $\mathbf{u} = \gamma \mathbf{v}$ is the three spatial components of the hadron's velocity four vector.
 Here, we generalize this kernel to Milne coordinates by considering a wave packet on a constant proper time surface.
 In this case, the smearing kernel remains in the same form by defining $\mathbf{r} = (x, y, \tau \eta_s)$ and $\mathbf{r}_{\rm h} = (x_{\rm h}, y_{\rm h}, \tau \eta_{s, \mathrm{h}})$, where we explicitly include a factor of $\tau$ in the $\eta_s$ components such that the metric used for the dot product is $g_{ij} = \mathrm{diag}(-1, -1, -1)$.
 The spatial components of the hadron's four-velocity are $\mathbf{u} = (u^x, u^y, \tau u^\eta) = (P^x_{\rm h}/m_{\rm h}, P^y_{\rm h}/m_{\rm h}, \tau P^\eta_{\rm h}/m_{\rm h})$, where $m_{\rm h}$ is the rest mass of the hadron, and $\gamma = \sqrt{1 + (u^x)^2 + (u^y)^2 + (\tau u^\eta)^2}$.